1. Home

 • When the sun’s rays hit photovoltaic (PV) panels, they trigger a one-directional movement of electrons into solar cells, generating DC electricity.

 • The current then travels through the system’s wiring into a solar inverter.
-Here, the inverter begins to rapidly switch the direction of the current back and forth, transforming it into AC.
+Here, the inverter rapidly switches the direction of the current back and forth, transforming it into AC.

 The Benefits of a High-Quality Solar Inverter